rcdmk/validaform3/README.md

 _`email`: e-mail format_
 Validate the format of the eletronic address with a complex _regular expression_

+_`cpf`: CPF format_
+Validate the format of the CPF number validating the checking digits

+_`cnpj`: CNPJ format_
+Validate the format of the CNPJ number validating the checking digits

 >**Note:** I know that many of you can realise that this can't guaranty that the e-mail is really valid, but it's always good to advice that this script only validates the format and don't check if the e-mail really exists.